 Heart Rate Indicator - The Heart Rate Indicator displays the patient's heart rate.
+NOTE: There are no alarms issued by the AED related to the patient's heart rate.

 Elapsed Time - The Elapsed Time displays the time since the start of the event in hr:min:sec.